lomska/russian-budget-tracker/README.md

 There are also four intermediate datasets with more detailed information for 2011–2021 (the programs, subprograms, etc. inside the revenue and spending subitems and subsections), but this additional data is not translated into English and is differently structured.
-All four datasets can be useful in case there's a need to explore a budget item further:
+All four datasets can be useful in case there's a need to explore a particular budget item further:

 > final_data/revenue.csv - the regional revenues;